Wevah/regular-expression/README.md

 # RegularExpression

-A description of this package.
+A Swifty overlay of `NSRegularExpression`.

+Conforms to `CustomStringConvertable` and `Codable`, and supports pattern matching.

+---

+© 2020 Nate Weaver